xbmc/repo-skins/skin.rapier/README.txt

 DOWNLOAD:

-Can be installed through the official XBMC repository.
+Can be installed through the official Kodi repository.

 DEVELOPMENT: